Harshsngh07/Hacktoberfest2020/README.md

 2. Don't add too basic programs like addition of two numbers or hello world.

 3. Follow the above set pattern while making PRs otherwise it won't be accepted.

+# Code of Conduct

+We are dedicated to providing a harassment­ free experience for everyone, and we do not tolerate harassment of participants in any form.
+We ask you to be considerate of others and behave professionally and respectfully to all other participants.